 To create a team, go to the Teams tab in the Resource Center (accessible by clicking on the people icon in the main ResourceFirst icon tray in the upper left).

 You'll be presented the following screen.
 Note that the existing teams are shown, along with the Resource OBS node the team is created in, plus the velocity of the team.
-There are icons to the far right of each row to view/add resources to the team (the people icon) or to view/add team project assignments (the briefcase icon).
+There are icons to the right of each team to view/add resources to the team (the people icon) or to view/add team project assignments (the briefcase icon).

 To add a new team, click the "+" icon on the upper left.
 To delete a team, select the row(s) you want deleted and click the trash can icon.
 The circular icon in the middle is to reload the screen.